 In several African cultures, when a person dies, his spirit is usually consulted to know the cause of his death or to avenge his murder.
-In some cases, people claim to be visited by a dead relative in dreams who then informs them where he kept some money or which medicine to use for specific ailments, and they find the information to be accurate and true in reality.
+In some cases, some people are visited by a dead relative in their dreams who informs them where he kept his/her money or which medicine to use for specific ailments, and they find the information to be accurate in reality.
 They then conclude that this dead relative is still watching over them from the spirit realm.

-In 19th century America, ancient spiritism metamorphosed into “regular” spiritism or Spiritualism which is an organized self-conscious religion started by Margaret and Kate Fox.
-Spiritualist churches, often modeled after Christian churches, have their own liturgy, ordained ministers and services (involving prayer, revamped Christian hymns and “messages” from departed spirits), along with public lectures and publications.
+In 19th century America, spiritism metamorphosed into “regular” spiritism or Spiritualism – an organized self-conscious religion started by Margaret and Kate Fox.
+Spiritualist churches, often modelled after Christian churches, have their own liturgy, ordained ministers and services (involving prayer, revamped Christian hymns and “messages” from departed spirits), along with public lectures and publications.
 There are at least 5 major spiritualist camps in the US where a plethora of occult services are rendered to the public.

 This involves contacting the spirit world and interacting with spirit entities (deities, ascended masters or energies) there to attain knowledge, healing and power.
 The term “shaman” comes from the language of the Tungus tribe in Siberia and refers to a tribal medicine man or witch doctor.
 A shaman is thus an occult priest/priestess who taps into the spirit realm through dreams, visions or trances at will.

 “All around you are spirits.
 They live in the earth, the water, the sky.
 If you listen they will guide you.”
-Its understandable why Glory Zell, a witch, said this cartoon was “the most pagan-positive movie to ever come out of Disney.”
+It’s quite understandable why Glory Zell, a witch, said this cartoon was “the most pagan-positive movie to ever come out of Disney.”

-Others travel via occult meditation as an ex-Hindu yogi recalled:
+Others travel via occult meditation as an ex-Hindu yogi wrote:

 “During the daily meditation, I began to have visions of psychedelic colors, to hear unearthly music, and to visit exotic planets where the gods conversed with me, encouraging me to attain even higher states of consciousness.
-Sometimes in my trance, I encountered the same horrible demonic creatures that are depicted by the images in Hindu, Buddhist, Shinto and other religious temples.”
-(Rabindranath Maharaj, Death of a Guru, 1985, 57)
+Sometimes in my trance, I encountered the same horrible demonic creatures that are depicted by the images in Hindu, Buddhist, Shinto and other religious temples” (Rabindranath Maharaj, Death of a Guru, edited by Dave Hunt, 1985, 57)